 While the text was brief, included the suspect’s name, and was sent quickly after the explosion, it omitted any photo of the suspect, no links to additional information, and no embedded media to give recipients any data they could actually use to identify the suspect.
 Instead of pacifying residents and inspiring them to assist in this man’s capture, the city’s text notification created pandemonium.

-While this instance is based on a government entity, organizations and businesses across our nation are faced with the same issue if they don’t use the right mass communication system in the right way.
+While this instance is based on a government entity, organizations and businesses across the nation are faced with the same issue if they don’t use the right mass communication system in the right way.
 Experts agree that the best, most effective communication system includes a multi-modal capability that spans across channels and devices.
 This is the only approach that ensures the intended audience receives the message.

 The Better Way to Communicate

 Second to the delivery method is the communication type.
 Text messages, email, social media posts, app push notifications, voice phone calls, website updates, and in-office alarms and broadcasts all need to do three things:

 - Briefly communicate a key message